anasofia0/lii_of_india_scraper/README.md

-# LII of India Scrapper
+# LII of India Scraper
-Web scrapper for Legal Information Institute of India (LIIofIndia) platform
+Web scraper for Legal Information Institute of India (LIIofIndia) platform

 ## Setup